-- In a widely publicized suit, the firm obtained a preliminary injunction against California’s AB 1687, which prohibited the publication of age-related information on IMDb.com.
-The firm challenged the law on First Amendment, Commerce Clause, and pre-emption grounds.
+- In a widely publicized suit, we obtained a preliminary injunction against California’s AB 1687, which prohibited the publication of age-related information on IMDb.com.
+The firm challenged the law on First Amendment, Commerce Clause, and preemption grounds.
 In accepting the firm’s arguments, the court held, “It is difficult to imagine how AB 1687 could not violate the First Amendment.”

-- Successfully struck down Measure R, a voter-enacted Malibu land use ordinance that the New York Times called “one of the most stringent anti-development measures ever attempted in the country.”
-Challenging the ordinance on behalf of two Malibu property owners, the firm prepared briefing demonstrating a nuanced understanding of constitutional, land use, and elections law, and then prevailed after a bench trial on a stipulated record.
+- Successfully struck down Measure R, a voter-enacted Malibu land use ordinance that The New York Times called “one of the most stringent anti-development measures ever attempted in the country.”
+Challenging the ordinance on behalf of two Malibu property owners, we prepared a briefing demonstrating a nuanced understanding of constitutional, land use, and elections law, and then prevailed after a bench trial on a stipulated record.
 The firm continues to represent the property owners on appeal.

 - Obtained preliminary and permanent injunctive relief on behalf of university employees who were the victims of violence and threats of violence from individual extremists and groups of extremists.
-We successfully overcame First Amendment and anti-SLAPP challenges and prevailed on summary judgment in state court, and additionally defended the outcome and injunction in collateral federal litigation, obtaining a ruling that was successfully upheld on appeal in the U.S. Court of Appeals for the Eleventh Circuit.
+We successfully overcame First Amendment and anti-SLAPP challenges and prevailed on summary judgment in state court.
+In addition, we defended the outcome and injunction in collateral federal litigation, obtaining a ruling that was successfully upheld on appeal in the U.S. Court of Appeals for the Eleventh Circuit.

 - Successfully challenged Illinois’ wire-tapping statute.
 The Illinois Supreme Court ruled that the statute was unconstitutionally overbroad and violated the First Amendment.